-The Mark Twain Library is a hub of cultural and activity in the Town with a famed annual book fair that draws treasure hunters from afar.
+The Mark Twain Library is the hub of cultural activity in the Town.
+The Mark Twain Library Annual Book Fair takes place over the labor day weekend and draws treasure hunters from afar.

-Our Community Center provides a wealth of programming for all residents through our Parks and Recreation Department and also houses the Heritage Senior Center.
+Our Community Center provides a wealth of programming for all residents through the Parks and Recreation Department and the Heritage Senior Center.

-If you have comments on the site, or suggestions for ways to improve our communications with the public, please click here to send me your thoughts.
-We value our residents’ contributions to making and keeping Redding a very special place to call home.
+If you have comments on the site, or suggestions to improve communications with the public, please click here to send me your thoughts.
+We value our residents’ contributions to making Redding a very special place to call home.

 Call me with any questions or suggestions at 203-938-2002.